 The modern-day bride

-During the 1990’s pop culture fueled the wedding industry.
-Women opted for minimalistic looks compared to the 1980’s.
-Sheath wedding dresses, with simple cuts were the new to die for look.
+During the 1990s pop culture fueled the wedding industry.
+Women opted for minimalistic looks compared to the 1980s.
+Sheath wedding dresses, with simple cuts, were the biggest fad.

 Movies like the remake of Father of The Bride, Four Weddings and a Funeral, My Best Friend’s Wedding, and Runaway Bride changed the bridal industry.

-Brides had more options for gowns then ever before.
+Brides had more options for gowns than ever before.

-Today brides can choose from classic ball gown, to sexy sheath, flowy bohemian, sultry mermaid and everything in-between.
+Today brides can choose from classic ball gown to sexy sheath, flowy bohemian, sultry mermaid or anything they can even imagine.
 No matter what kind of bride you are, the perfect wedding dress is somewhere out there, waiting for you.